-Current flu season: Per the Centers for Disease Control and Prevention (CDC), in the week ending January 14, 2023, seasonal influenza activity continues to decline across the United States.
-Hospitalization rates are highest in adults 65 years and older and children 0-4 years.
-Influenza A strongly predominates over influenza B, with most cases attributed to influenza A(H3N2) but some cases attributed to influenza A(H1N1).
+Current flu season: Per the Centers for Disease Control and Prevention (CDC), as of May 20, 2023, seasonal influenza activity remains low across the United States, with both influenza A and influenza B being reported by public health laboratories.
 Coinfection with influenza A or B viruses and SARS-CoV-2 can occur.

 Influenza is highly contagious and is spread by aerosol droplets.
 The incubation period is 1-4 days, but it becomes contagious 1 day prior to the onset of symptoms.
 The mortality rate of influenza is low but tends to be higher in the elderly and the immunocompromised.
 Flu activity usually peaks in February.

 Influenza presents with classic flu-like illness consisting of the sudden onset of fever, malaise, sore throat, nonproductive cough, myalgias, headache, and nasal congestion.
 Chills are common, as are nausea and vomiting in children.
 After 48 hours, cough may increase and produce sputum.
 There may be associated dyspnea and/or mild-to-moderate pleuritic chest pain.
 Upon physical examination, unilateral or bilateral inspiratory rales may be appreciated or diminished breath sounds.
 Pregnant individuals are at increased risk for severe illness from influenza.

 Most viruses that affect the respiratory tract can cause a rash, flu included (see viral exanthem).